 VA assigns a 60% rating where you experience symptoms at a less stringent level of exercise.
 These symptoms include fast walking or light yard work.
 VA includes in light yard work weeding or mowing the lawn with a power mower (a level of 3-5 METs).
 A 60% rating would also be appropriate if you have heart failure.
 If, in the last year, you had more than one episode of acute congestive heart failure in the past year.

-When Does VA Give a 100% Rating for Heart Disease?
+100% VA Rating for Heart Disease

 VA assigns a 100% rating where the veteran experiences the symptoms of heart disease at a minimal level of: